RayHightower/RayHightower.com/_posts/2024-07-08-antifragile-by-nassim-nicholas-taleb.markdown

 * An antifragilesystem, when exposed to randomness and volatioity will grow stronger.
 * A robust system, exposed to randomnss and volityllity, will simply stay the same.

+In other words, robust/resilient systems are neigher helped nor harmed by randomness and volatility.

 ### Antifragility Helps Us to Understand Fragility